petervaro/meaculpa/README.md

 Eventhough this kind of explicitness is a very good thing at such a low-level as C can work, it can make proper error-reporting a nightmare.
 How to tell exactly where the error occured?
-How to handle some of the errors and recover from them, while passing on the unrecoverable ones and at the same time printing the unhandled error's messages out.
+How to handle some of the errors and recover from them, while passing on the unrecoverable ones and at the same time printing only the unhandled error messages out?
 Not to mention, that it would also be useful if one could have a full backtraced message stack, when for example an error occured in a deeply nested function call-chain!

-It may sounds easy to implement such an error-handling/reporting system, but most of the existing solutions are reinventing the wheel, and they are adding bloated and both process- and memory-expensive runtimes on top of the C runtime.
+It may sounds easy enough to implement an error-handling/reporting library as that, but most of the existing solutions are reinventing the wheel, and they are adding bloated and both process- and memory-expensive runtimes on top of the C runtime.
 This kind of overhead is unacceptable, not to mention, that it is the horror itself to work with them in a multithreaded environment.

-`meaculpa` tries to solve the above mentioned problems, with an elegant and very efficient way, which remains loyal to the philosophy of C -- it is small, still explicit and provides maximum control and flexibility to its users.
+`meaculpa` tries to solve the above mentioned problems, with an elegant and very efficient way, which remains loyal to the philosophy of C &mdash; it is small, still explicit and provides maximum control and flexibility to its users.